ramrom/rams_dot_files/cheatsheets/rust_cheatsheet.md

 - `Option<T>` - generic enum which can be `Some<T>` or `None`
     - `unwrap_or(x)` -> retrieve value `T` if `Some<T>`, if `None` return `x`
 - `Sized` - trait, known size at compile time, doesnt change size
-- `Copy` - trait, value is always copied, (kind of opposite of `Drop` types)
+- `Copy` - trait, value is always copied, they are copied instead of moved on new assignment
     - e.g. `i32`, `bool`, references themselves like `&T` and `&mut T`
+    - cannot be implemented on a `Drop` type
-- `Drop` trait, types that drop/free when they go out of scope, so need ownership tracking
+- `Drop` - trait for types that drop/free when they go out of scope, so need ownership tracking
 - Monomorphization: generics are expanded and defined for each type used at compile time, so no perf hit for using generics
 ### TRAITS
 - blanket implementations - can implement a trait if a type conditionally implements another trait (using generics)